 Chart 12: Kirinya safety statistics Company policies, systems and procedures meet International Labour Organisation (ILO) requirements, and legal requirements.
-There were no fatalities or lost time injuries reported in the period under review.
-Non-lost time injuries were reported, the workers concerned were treated at first aid kits and returned to work immediately or their injuries sent for further management at health centres, as appropriate.
+There were no fatalities and one lost time injury reported in the period under review.
+The lost time injury resulted in the loss of 77 working days.
+Non-lost time injuries were not reported for the period under review.
+Near misses were reported, with the various work teams reviewing these in an effort to better understand sources of incidents and, ultimately, be better positioned to prevent incidents from happening.
 Payment of wages (Criterion 2.4) All wages are paid within the agreed timelines and meet or exceed minimum requirements.
 Where this fails to happen, a grievance mechanism exists.
 Worker Training (Criterion 2.5) Training needs analyses are carried out by line management.
 These feed into training plans that are implemented.
 Where pesticides are used, the health of workers exposed to pesticides (Criterion 2.5 and Criterion 10.7) Only trained personnel with appropriate personal protective equipment (PPE) are used.
-The pesticides that are used are in the list of FSC[TM] HHP permitted pesticides.
+The pesticides that are used are in the list of FSC^{TM} HHP permitted pesticides.
 For the pesticides in use, glyphosate, triclopyr and imidacloprid, negative effects on workers are yet to be recorded.
 The required environmental and social risk assessments are being implemented.
 The identification of Indigenous Peoples and local communities and their legal and customary rights (Criterion 3.1 and Criterion 4.1) There are no Indigenous Peoples or communities on or near the NFC plantations.
 Forests for Prosperity (FP) Agreements with community associations (CAs) provide for realisation of mutually aligned interests between NFC and Forest Adjacent Communities after a process of identifying their rights.
 Full implementation of the terms in binding agreements (Criterion 3.2 and Criterion 4.2) All Forests for Prosperity agreements were fully implemented for the period under review.
 Indigenous Peoples and community relations (Criterion 3.2, Criterion 3.3 and Criterion 4.2) There are no Indigenous Peoples on NFC plantations.
 Areas of special interest (ASIs) on Namwasa and Kirinya have been mapped and neighbour communities have access.
 FP Agreements with CAs provide for realisation of mutually aligned interests between NFC and Forest Adjacent Communities.
 Protection of sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples and local communities (Criterion 3.5 and Criterion 4.7) We GPS any identified sites of cultural, ecological, economic, religious or spiritual significance to local communities.
 These are protected as required in our internal prescriptions.
 Kirinya plantation has Kirinya rock as the site of cultural significance and it is protected to achieve that purpose.
 The use of traditional knowledge and intellectual property (Criterion 3.6 and Criterion 4.8) The company does not use traditional knowledge in operations.